NataljaNeumann/SyncFolders/SyncFolders/Readme-Developer.txt

 ﻿Dear all,

-The project is compiled with Visual Studio 2008 community edition.
+The project is compiled with Visual Studio 2008 express edition.

 Any kind of participation is welcome.